synsense/sinabs/docs/speck/overview.md

 - Fanout:2

 #### Internal Execution Order
 A single chip consists of __9__ configurable computing cores (layers), each layer can be regarded as a combination of (Conv2d Operation --> Spiking Activation --> Sumpooling).
 These computation has to be configured in exact equivalent execution order.
-Each layer can be flexiblely configured to be communicate with other layers.
+Each layer can be flexiblely configured to communicate with other layers.

 #### Async event-driven feature
-information communication with layers are only in "event based" format, the layer process the "incomming" event only at whenever a layer recieves it.
+information communication with layers are only in "event based" format, the layer process the "incoming" event only at whenever a layer recieves it.
 Each layer can be configured to set 1-2 destination to the other layer.

 #### Memory Constraints and Network Sizing